dinisvieira/prism-dialog-android-back-button/README.md

-# Android Hardware Back Button when using Prism DialogService
+# Android Hardware Back Button when using Prism DialogService to show a Dialog
-Android Hardware Back Button when using Prism DialogService closes the App if the Page underneath is the RootPage of a NavigationPage (on a TabbedPage)
+Android Hardware Back Button when using Prism DialogService closes the App if the Page underneath the Dialog is the RootPage of a NavigationPage (on a TabbedPage)

 The app contains two Tabs for the TabbedPage.
 - The first tab automatically navigates to a second page, opening the Dialog from this page and closing it with the android back button works fine.